How to Maximize Hits

 - Use enough keywords to define your skills, experience, education, affiliations, etc. More skills and facts (keywords) you provide, the more opportunities (hits) you will match or generate.

 - The CV action words and phrases table may help with organizing your CV statements.
 They convey involvement and accomplishments making your CV more readable and effective.

-- Increase your list of key words by including specifics.
-For example, list the names of software you use such as Microsoft Word or Lotus 1-2-3.
+- Increase your list of keywords by including specifics.
+For example, list the names of the software you use such as Microsoft Word or Lotus 1-2-3.

-- Describe your experience with concrete words rather then vague descriptions.
-For example, it is better to use "managed a team of engineers" then "responsible for managing ...".
+- Describe your experience with concrete words rather than vague descriptions.
+For example, it is better to use "managed a team of engineers" than "responsible for managing ...".